-Sustainable investment
+Sustainable

-The EU Taxonomy is a
+The EU Taxonomy

-classification system laid down in Regulation 2020/852 (EU) establishing a list of environmentally sustainable economic activities.
+is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.

 That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might aligned with the Taxonomy or not.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.